 - Certain SEPs for which the FFE may define the length of the SEP based on the circumstances, such as SEPs related to enrollment errors, exceptional circumstances, and misrepresentation.
-41 The SEPs for these situations may last less than 60 days, depending on the specific situation, but will not last for longer than 60 days. - Cases in which a QI did not receive timely notice of a triggering event and was otherwise reasonably unaware that a triggering event occurred, in which case the Exchange will provide the QI with 60 days from the date they knew, or reasonably should have known of the triggering event to enroll in a QHP. - Beginning January 1, 2024, Exchanges will have the option to provide QIs or their dependent(s) losing Medicaid or CHIP coverage with 60 days before and 90 days after their loss of Medicaid or CHIP coverage to report a qualifying event and select a QHP.
+The SEPs for these situations may last less than 60 days, depending on the specific situation, but will not last for longer than 60 days. - Cases in which a QI did not receive timely notice of a triggering event and was otherwise reasonably unaware that a triggering event occurred, in which case the Exchange will provide the QI with 60 days from the date they knew, or reasonably should have known of the triggering event to enroll in a QHP. - Beginning January 1, 2024, Exchanges will have the option to provide QIs or their dependent(s) losing Medicaid or Children's Health Insurance Program (CHIP) coverage within 60 days before and 90 days after their loss of Medicaid or CHIP coverage to report a qualifying event and select a QHP.
 SBEs that operate their own eligibility and enrollment platforms have additional flexibility to implement this option before January 1, 2024, if they so choose, and may provide a longer SEP window for Medicaid or CHIP coverage losses, up to the number of days provided for the applicable Medicaid or CHIP reconsideration period.
+This change will be available in the FFE for the 2025 coverage year when the FFE will have functionality in place to permit individuals losing Medicaid or CHIP coverage within 90 days after their loss of such coverage to select a QHP.